 Leaning out over the ocean, Cliffs of Moher represent the rugged side of coastal Ireland.
 The imposing cliffs rise more than 200 m (700 ft) above the Atlantic and consist mainly of shale and sandstone.
 More than 30,000 birds live on this rocky part of the coastline, and nearly 1 million people come to visit each year.
 Begin your adventure at the visitor center, featuring exhibits about the natural and historical significance of these cliffs.
 To observe puffins and hawks nesting in this area, bring binoculars and hike along a well-posted trail to the highest point of the cliffs, where you'll find a historical tower built in 1835.
 It can get windy and cold here, so dress appropriately.
-Put Cliffs of Moher into our Liscannor vacation generator and find out what's close by, where to stay, and where to head next.
+Choose to start, finish, or center your holiday on a trip to Cliffs of Moher by using our Liscannor driving holiday planner.

 Plan your trip to Liscannor

 Get a personalized planA complete day-by-day itinerary

 Customize itRefine your plan.
 We'll find the

 best routes and schedules

 Book itChoose from the best hotels

 Everyone on the same page.

 Side trips from Liscannor